vdval/CetoineVolante/index.md

-## Welcome to GitHub Pages - Bienvenue sur GitHub Pages - CV
+## Welcome to GitHub Pages - Bienvenue sur GitHub Pages

 You can use the [editor on GitHub](https://github.com/vdval/CetoineVolante/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.